Odyssey

 `);

-Now, remember the we built in the Apollo Explorer to retrieve track data?
+Now, remember the query we built in the Apollo Explorer to retrieve track data?
 Conveniently, that's exactly the query we need!

 http://studio.apollographql.com/sandbox/explorer